soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Example: User-submitted message

 Suppose that a user submits an email message by using the [Report Message add-in](enable-the-report-message-add-in.md).
+This triggers the User-submitted message playbook.

 ## Getting started